-- 1. Why is it important to establish math expectations for student learning? - 2.
-In what ways will the math goals focus the teacher's interactions with students throughout the lesson?
+- 1. What were the math expectations for student learning? - 2.
+In what ways did the math goals focus the teacher's interactions with students throughout the lesson?

-Effective Mathematics Teaching Practice:
+WV Classroom Video Experience and the Effective Mathematics Teaching Practice:

 Implement Tasks That Promote Reasoning and Problem Solving